-What Exactly Is the True Definition of Calibration?
+What Is Calibration?

-What Exactly IS Calibration?
+What Exactly Is Calibration?
+Calibration Definition

 Calibration is a term that people often hear, but never truly understand.
 Calibrate, in our modern vernacular, can mean several different things.
-The term “calibrate” first came to the English language around the Civil War as a term for artillery.
+The term “calibrate” first came to the American English language around the Civil War as a term for artillery.
 The process of aiming heavy artillery, calibrating, was to adjust the pitch and direction of fire.
 Artillery, while devastating, was notoriously hard to aim, and could only be done after observing where the first round landed, hence calibrating.

 However, calibration as we know it now, doesn’t refer to adjusting the angle of the heavy fire from a cannon, but rather refers more towards our standard metric for measurements.
 Many common objects that we use on a daily basis need to be calibrated from time to time to maintain accuracy.
 These objects can include but are not limited to: